Role Based Access Control

 Standard access to view and respond to assigned alerts with basic remediation actions, excluding data deletion and archiving.

-Role Restrictions and Customization Rules
+Role Restrictions and Customisation Rules

 Understanding Access Types

-Modules or capability in Lightbeam can be assigned one of the following permission levels:
+Modules or capability in LightBeam can be assigned one of the following permission levels:

 • Full Access – The role can view and take all necessary actions in the module.